 \section{Connection formula}

 In this section we provide a connection formula for the orthogonal polynomials with respect to (\ref{inner-product}), $\{Q_n\}_{n\geq 0}$, in terms of the orthogonal polynomials with respect to (\ref{standart-product}), $\{P_n\}_{n\geq 0}$.
-In fact, the construction of this formula follows from a well--known standard technique but now using the Hahn operator.
+In fact, this formula follows from a well--known standard technique which we have modified slightly using the Hahn operator.

-We introduce some notation that will be used along the work.
-We define the kernel polynomials in the usual way
+We introduce some notation that will be used throughout the paper.
+We define the kernel polynomials in the usual way by